 The basics of financial accounting and an appreciation of the content and usefulness of accounting measurements and financial reports.

-BUS 201 (may be taken concurrently), sophomore standing, or instructor approval.
+Prerequisite: BUS 201 (may be taken concurrently), sophomore standing, or instructor approval.

 A study of accounting systems and controls, including job order cost and process cost systems.
 The development and application of managerial accounting concepts and principles.
 Also stressed are the organization and operation from a managerial accounting perspective.
+Prerequisite: ACC 209 or instructor approval.